 Different Types of Drive Indicate a Canine’s Ideal Role

-Of course innate genetics and careful breeding can create conditions ripe for producing dogs with certain types of drive – say, high activity in a sport dog and calm alertness in a personal protection dog.
+Of course, innate genetics and careful breeding can create conditions ripe for producing dogs with certain types of drive – say, high activity in a sport dog and calm alertness in a personal protection dog.

-But there is a third, often overlooked, factor that can indicate a dog’s future potential, and this is drive.
+But there is a third, often overlooked, a factor that can indicate a dog’s future potential, and this is drive.

 Regardless of breed or even species, there are many common types of drive.
-There is the drive to mate, the drive to mother/father, the drive to hunt, the drive to sleep, the drive to lead and so forth.
+There is the drive to mate, the drive to mother/father, the drive to hunt, the drive to sleep, the drive to lead, and so forth.
 But in terms of selecting the right dog for sport versus personal protection, the most relevant drives boil down to these two: prey and defense.

 In contrast, when you are choosing a dog to serve as a personal protector for you and your family, you need a dog with a different skill set.
 Fundamentally, you want to select a dog with a high defense drive.
-The defense drive fuels a different set of instincts: to watch, to listen, to stay alert, to be continually mindful of surroundings, to memorize faces and paths and notice any situation or behavior that seems out of place.
+The defense drive fuels a different set of instincts: to watch, to listen, to stay alert, to be continually mindful of surroundings, to memorize faces and paths, and notice any situation or behavior that seems out of place.

 Here, don’t think that the sport dog doesn’t have some degree of skill in defense, or that the personal protection dog doesn’t have innate prey instincts.
 These drives do overlap.
 But it is a matter of which drive is the dominant versus recessive drive.

-Once you understand these differences in natural drive, you will be able to pick the right canine for the right role.
+Once you understand these differences in the natural drive, you will be able to pick the right canine for the right role.

 A Strong Threshold is an Essential Quality in Both Sport and K-9 Dogs

 There are many types of thresholds.
-The thresholds most relevant for selecting sport dogs and personal protection dogs are pain, stress and adversity.
+The thresholds most relevant for selecting sport dogs and personal protection dogs are pain, stress, and adversity.

 A “threshold” is that point at which a dog’s ability to deal with a certain set of circumstances becomes compromised.
 Dogs inherit some of their threshold set point and then this set point can be adjusted through training.